Projects per year

 Approach to teaching

-Harriet has a PGCert in Teaching & Learning in Higher Education and is Fellow of the Higher Education Academy (FHEA).
-Since 2013 she has taught on the University of Brighton's History of Art and Design degrees, offering special subjects including 'The Making of the Modern Home' and 'Understanding Exhibitions and Creating Displays'.
-She teaches modules on 'Critical Perspectives on Exhibitions', 'Professional Placements in Collections and Heritage' and prepares students for the major research project on University of Brighton's MA Curating Collections and Heritage.
-Previously at Brighton Harriet taught Critical & Cultural Studies to BA (Hons) Graphic Design, BA (Hons) Illustration, BA (Hons) Design and Craft and BA (Hons) Fashion and Textiles (2014-19) and Cultural Studies to Fashion, Textiles and Jewellery students at Central St Martins, London (2014-16).
+Harriet is Course Leader for the MA Curating Collections and Heritage, a collaborative masters programme developed between University of Brighton and Brighton & Hove Museums.
+She has a PGCert in Teaching & Learning in Higher Education and is Fellow of the Higher Education Academy (FHEA).
+Since 2013 she has taught on the University of Brighton's History of Art and Design BA degrees, offering special subjects including 'The Making of the Modern Home' and 'Understanding Exhibitions and Creating Displays'.
+At MA level Harriet offers modules on 'Critical Perspectives on Exhibitions', 'Professional Placements in Collections and Heritage' and prepares students for the major research project.
+Previously Harriet has taught Critical & Cultural Studies to University of Brighton BA (Hons) Graphic Design, BA (Hons) Illustration, BA (Hons) Design and Craft and BA (Hons) Fashion and Textiles (2014-19) and Cultural Studies to Fashion, Textiles and Jewellery students at Central St Martins, London (2014-16).

 Harriet was Admissions Tutor for the four History of Art & Design degrees (2018-9).
 She was External Examiner on the Cert HE and Grad Cert in History of Art & Architecture at Birkbeck College (2016-19) and External Examiner on BA (Hons) Graphic Communication at University of Reading (2019-20).